 We take all bullying incidents very seriously.
 All incidents which are reported to staff are quickly and effectively dealt with through our Behaviour Policy.
+This policy should be read in line with our Equality and Cohesion Policy.

 What is Bullying?